-The failed MFA prompt triggered a risk event to be recorded, raising their user risk for future sign-ins.
+- The failed MFA prompt triggered a risk detection to be recorded, raising their user risk for future sign-ins.

 Now that a malicious actor tried to access Sarah’s account, let’s see what happens the next time the employee tries to sign in.

-The employee attempts to sign in to Exchange Online from Outlook.
-At the time of sign-in, Azure AD detects real-time risk events as well as any prior user risk.
+- The employee attempts to sign in to Exchange Online from Outlook.
+At the time of sign-in, Azure AD detects real-time risk detections as well as any prior user risk.

-Since the employee is registered for SSPR and MFA, they successfully resets their password.
+- Since the employee is registered for SSPR and MFA, they successfully reset their password.

-The employee’s previous risk events are resolved and her user risk level is automatically reset as a response to mitigating the credentials compromise.
+- The employee’s previous risk detections are resolved and their user risk level is automatically reset as a response to mitigating the credentials compromise.

 How do I configure Identity Protection?

-Identity Protection supports 3 roles in Azure AD to balance the management activities around your deployment:
+Identity Protection supports three roles in Azure AD to balance the management activities around your deployment: